 That’s exactly what happened throughout much of the Old Testament.
 The children of Israel (God’s sheep) were often ruled by corrupt and cruel politicians and religious leaders (or as God would call them: bad shepherds- see Ezekiel 34).
 As a result, the sheep had nowhere to turn, were driven away, and were spiritually slaughtered.

-After going through such experiences it becomes entirely natural to distrust authority and to look with suspicion on any who would claim to lead us (One need only look at the current election in America to see evidence of this gigantic distrust of authority.
-We’re all pretty sure our politicians are lousy shepherds).
+After going through such experiences it becomes entirely natural to distrust authority and to look with suspicion on any who would claim to lead us.
+One need only look at politics in America to see evidence of this gigantic distrust of authority.
+We’re all pretty sure our politicians are lousy shepherds.

 So when Jesus shows up in John 10 referring to Himself as the “Good Shepherd”, your first response might not be joy at the thought of His leadership, but fear or cynicism.
 I get it.
 I do.
 But Jesus isn’t any ordinary leader.
 In spite of all the ways the leaders of our world may let us down, you can trust Jesus to always lead you well.